image-source-control/image-source-control/readme.txt

 e.g.

-1. Upload `wg-image-source-control`-folder to the `/wp-content/plugins/` directory
+1. Upload `image-source-control-isc.zip` through the 'Plugin' menu in your WordPress backend
-1. Activate ISC through the 'Plugins' menu in WordPress
+1. Activate the plugin
-1. Visit _Settings > Image Control_ to set up the plugin
+1. Visit _Settings > Image Control_ for the main settings

 See the _Instructions_ section [here](https://wordpress.org/plugins/image-source-control-isc/#description).